jamt9000/webcv/doc/report.md

 code setting up the shaders.
 It turned out that, if at least one `gl.framebufferTexture2D` call was before the shader setup, the initial readPixels call took 10ms, whereas otherwise it took over 200ms.
-The initial setup which includes compiling the shaders always takes around half a second, so while the order of calls does not change the initial setup time, it allows the "warm up" time required before readPixels to effectively be hidden behind the time needed to compile the shaders.
+The initial setup which includes compiling the shaders always takes around a second, so while the order of calls does not change the initial setup time, it allows the "warm up" time required before readPixels to effectively be hidden behind the time needed to compile the shaders.
 This is likely because the shader compilation is mostly CPU-bound, allowing other tasks to be done in parallel on the GPU.

+### Sharing the same texture across scales

+Although the slowness attributed to readPixels also includes the expense of previous commands, we would still like to minimise the number of times we have to copy data from the GPU.
+Ideally we want to only do it once, after all the computation is finished, instead of once for every scale.
 In order to eliminate the intermediate readPixel calls, we need to write the output from each scale to the same texture, preserving the pixels output from the previous scale, and encoding the scale in the pixel value.
 To indicate the scale of an accepted window we can simply write out the ordinal number (1,2,3...) of the scale as a colour value, or 0 if the window is rejected.
 The size to multiply the rectangle by is then $scaleFactor^{(scaleNumber-1)}$.
 The use of two textures to "pingpong" the results between each stage in a scale remains as before, except that on the final stage we write to a shared final output texture.
 One limitation is that, if we have two detections of different scales at exactly the same position, the later (larger) scale will overwrite the previous one.
 However, this should be a relatively rare occurence, and should not make too much difference when all the rectangles are grouped to find the final face positions.
-Another complication is that we want to keep the previous written pixels, instead of writing a black pixel for a rejected window in a subsequent scale.
+Another issue is that we want to keep the previous written pixels, instead of writing a black pixel for a rejected window in a subsequent scale.
 The simplest way to prevent output of any pixel at all is to use the `discard;` statement in the fragment shader.
 However, in certain cases (discussed in @discardperf) this may invoke a performance penalty, particularly on mobile GPUs.
 An alternative is to use OpenGL's blend modes, which specify how pixels written should be blended with the pixels already present.